TanStack/router/docs/framework/react/guide/external-data-loading.md

 })
 ```

 This example is **obviously flawed**, but illustrates the point that you can use a route's `loader` option to seed your cache with data.
-Let's take a look at a more realistic example using TanStack Query.
+To implement this properly, you'll need to:

 - Replace `fetchPosts` with your preferred data fetching library's prefetching API
 - Replace `postsCache` with your preferred data fetching library's read-or-fetch API or hook